Update: ‘Bronco production & sales’ section updated.

 The Ford Bronco Hybrid and Ford Bronco Sport Hybrid production should occur alongside their respective combustion-engined counterparts.
 Ford manufactures the Bronco (both 2-door and 4-door) at the Michigan Assembly Plant (USA) and the Bronco Sport at the Hermosillo Stamping and Assembly Plant (Mexico).

-The Ford Bronco has only one direct competitor if we exclude the outdated Toyota 4Runner – the Jeep Wrangler.
-However, an all-new Toyota 4Runner is coming in 2024.
-Moreover, at the world premiere of the Land Cruiser 250 (next-gen Land Cruiser Prado), Toyota teased a smaller, more affordable SUV that looked like a two-door model inspired by the Compact Cruiser EV concept, potentially the next-gen FJ Cruiser.
-If Toyota indeed plans such a launch, the Ford Bronco will face increased competition and timely electrification could be key to maintaining an edge in the segment.
+The Ford Bronco has only two direct competitors if we exclude the outdated 4Runner – the Jeep Wrangler, and the 2024 Toyota Land Cruiser.
+However, an all-new Toyota 4Runner is expected later this year.
+Hence, the Ford Bronco will face increased competition and timely electrification could be key to maintaining an edge in the segment.

 Electric Ford Bronco on the horizon